-The significant accounting policies applied in the preparation of these consolidated financial statements are set out below.
+The material accounting policies applied in the preparation of these consolidated financial statements are set out below.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 (a) Consolidation

 The consolidated financial statements include the financial statements of the Company and its subsidiaries made up to 31 December.
 Subsidiaries are entities over which the Group has control.
 The Group controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The Group has power over an entity when the Group has existing rights that give it the current ability to direct the relevant activities, i.e. activities that significantly affect the entity's returns.